In his recent State of the University Address, President David Fithian noted Clark's deep commitment to RPCVs:

-Clark University Graduate Studies has extended support for RPCVs who apply to Clark master's degree programs for Spring, Summer, or Fall 2021 program starts.
+Clark University Graduate Studies has extended support (detailed below) for RPCVs who apply to Clark master's degree programs for Spring, Summer, or Fall 2021 program starts.

 Clark University’s International Development, Community, and Environment Department (IDCE) offers degree programs specially designed to cross boundaries and address major social and environmental justice issues facing the world today.
 With a flexible, interdisciplinary, and practice-oriented curriculum, our programs allow you to pursue your passion by giving you the skills and experience to make an immediate impact by crafting solutions for the challenges facing our world.